-Trading within stocks, forex, options and CFD’s (CFD’s can only be traded in if you are outside the US) to name just a few ways to trade, has always been popular, but as time goes by, it is getting easier.
+Trading within stocks, binary options and CFD’s (CFD’s can only be traded if you are outside the US) to name just a few ways to trade, has always been popular, and as time goes by, it is getting easier.
 Whereas historically the only way to trade was through a registered broker, today people are able to bypass brokers and do their own trading through the use of stock trading platforms and software.

 I want to point out that I am not advocating self-trading, I strongly recommend and advise that if you have never invested through trades before, you do use the service of a fully qualified and registered stock broker.
 However, if you understand the risks as well as the benefits of trading yourself, and it is something that you want to do, then hopefully the information in this section will help you.